+2.3.1.
 The European Convention on Human Rights

-The ECtHR has so far dealt marginally with the crisis.
-264 To date, it has found violations in four cases that are related to the crisis.
+The ECtHR has so far dealt marginally with the crisis264.
+To date, it has found violations in four cases that are related to the crisis.
 Three cases against Hungary265 deal with two civil servants and a former employee of a state-owned company whose contracts were terminated through dismissal and agreement respectively.
-All three received severance payments of a certain amount, which were then subjected to extraordinarily high taxation introduced during the crisis and carried by the state's conviction that "in the midst of a deep world-wide economic crisis, additional burdens should be borne not only by the State but also by other market participants."
-266 The Court found violations of all three applicants' rights to property.
-The measures taken by the Hungarian government were considered not to be proportionate to the aim pursued, the latter being described as a "'sense of social justice of the population', in combination with the interest to protect the public purse and to distribute the public http://www.echr.coe.int/Documents/Stats pending month 2014 BIL.pdf), as well as bearing in mind the fact that the crisis is a recent event, this is not unexpected nor does it reflect the amount of pending crisisrelated cases.

-264 Please note that due to the ECtHR taking considerable time to examine complaints and a backlog of 89,450 cases (as of 31.05.2014, information accessed via burden".
-267 On the contrary, the Court noted that the tax burden on the applicants in $N.K.M.^{268}$ and $Gáll^{269}$ were three times higher than the general personal income tax rate, "and this notwithstanding the fact" that severance pay was specifically aimed at labour reintegration in times of unemployment.
-Further, the applicants and other targeted civil servants were found to be subjected to a disproportionate burden while most civil servants, including such in positions of leadership, as well as the majority of citizens generally did not contribute in the same way, thus constituting "an excessive and individual burden" on the applicants' side.
+All three received severance payments of a certain amount, which were then subjected to extraordinarily high taxation introduced during the crisis and carried by the state's conviction that "in the midst of a deep world-wide economic crisis, additional burdens should be borne not only by the State but also by other market participants266."
+The Court found violations of all three applicants' rights to property.
+The measures taken by the Hungarian government were considered not to be proportionate to the aim pursued, the latter being described as a "'sense of social justice of the population,' in combination with the interest to protect the public purse and to distribute the public burden267."
+On the contrary, the Court noted that the tax burden on the applicants in N.K.M.268 and Gáll269 were three times higher than the general personal income tax rate, "and this notwithstanding the fact270" that severance pay was specifically aimed at labour reintegration in times of unemployment.
+Further, the applicants and other targeted civil servants were found to be subjected to a disproportionate burden while most civil servants, including such in positions of leadership, as well as the majority of citizens generally did not contribute in the same way, thus constituting "an excessive and individual burden271" on the applicants' side.